MohamedTarekMoustaf/Airbnb-Data-Analysis-Tableau-Dashboard/README.md

 📊 Dashboard Overview

-**The Tableau dashboard includes the following key visualizations:**
+The Tableau dashboard includes the following key visualizations:

-Average Price by Bedroom Category
+**Average Price by Bedroom Category:**

 Bar chart showing the average nightly price segmented by the number of bedrooms.